 After, I made my way to the Cadiz train station and boarded the next train to Jerez, where I was scheduled to spend the afternoon and night checking out what it had to offer before making my way further up to Seville.

 I left Cadiz, Spain having found a real love for the city, the seafood was lovely and fresh as I have mentioned throughout this whole blog but more than that the locals were unbelievably welcoming and helpful to any request I had.
 The Airbnb host started this when I arrived, and it continued until the moment I left the train station.

 Overall Cadiz, Spain is great value for money as well with anything you wanted to do and has two lovely beaches to enjoy.
 If you get the chance over summer and you’re in Spain, you could do a lot worse than put this on your list of areas to visit.

 Don’t forget to use Ebates when you book any future trips online so you can receive CASH BACK before you even travel.

 Look out for more of my European adventures and travel tips by subscribing to this blog.
 If you would like to know more about how I am managing to travel the world full-time or earning online, then have a read through some of these blogs.
 If still curious to know more don’t hesitate to contact me and have a chat.

-- Earn Cash Back For Free – Plus Get a $10 Gift Using Ebates
+- The Secret Way To Earn Cash Back Online – Plus Get A $10 FREE Bonus Using Ebates

 - How to Start Your Own WordPress blog with the best hosting plan